 As I’ve mentioned throughout this review, a tough design that simply works comes with a premium price tag.
 In addition to the peace of mind that the security level of this U-lock provides, the hassle-free factor also has to be taken into mind.

 If you’re using this lock on a daily basis, let’s say in a dense urban area, you want something quick to pull out of your bag (or off a bracket mount) that can lock up quickly so you can be on your way.

 Highest Possible Security Rating

-Sure, a bike lock can feel tough, but when put to the test, can it withstand being broken and a bike being stolen?
+Sure, a bike lock can feel challenging, but can it withstand being broken and a bike stolen when put to the test?

-There are two main rating systems to pay attention to when it comes to cycling locks: Abus’ system is highly respected, along with Sold Secure, which rates a wide range of security products.
+There are two central rating systems to pay attention to when it comes to cycling locks: Abus’ system is highly respected, along with Sold Secure, which rates a wide range of security products.

 Abus rates locks on a scale of 1 to 15, with 15 being the most secure.
 Bicycle locks with a security rating between 10 and 15 are considered to have maximum protection.
 Ratings between five and nine are considered entry-level locks for low-theft areas.

 Sold Secure rates using a three-tier system, gold, silver, and bronze.